 We all make mistakes.
 Sometimes our mistakes take us to an unexpected place.
 Other times we screw up and we have to face the mess we’ve made.

-We were standing amidst one of those mistake-fueled messes last night at Boulder Coffee in Rochester, NY.
+We were standing amidst one of those mistake-fueled messes last night, May 3, 2012, in Rochester, New York.

-Boulder Coffee is an interesting place—a beautiful, open-area coffee shop with plenty of tables and chairs and artwork and, of course, plenty of space.
+Boulder Coffee is an interesting place—a beautiful, open-area coffeeshop with plenty of tables and chairs and artwork and, of course, plenty of space.
 Perhaps too much space.
 At least that’s what we noticed when we arrived for our evening meetup.
-Expecting to find the shop brimming with the 37 people who’d RSVP’d for the event, we were instead greeted by Alex and Mike and three other smiling faces—and a sea of empty chairs.
+Expecting to find the shop brimming with the dozens of people who’d RSVP’d for the event, we were instead greeted by Alex and Mike and three other smiling faces—and a sea of empty chairs.

 Where is everyone? we thought.
-The adrenaline was still rushing through our veins from the night before where we were greeted by 35-or-so Clevelanders in a similar venue, and we were ready for an excellent repeat.
+The adrenaline was still rushing through our veins from the night before where we were greeted by dozens of Clevelanders in a similar venue, and we were ready for an excellent repeat.
 But no dice.

 So why was Rochester any different?
 Apparently, one thing was radically different.
 Online, we had unknowingly posted two Rochester meetup dates, informing readers that our meetup was scheduled for either May 3rd or May 8th, depending on which page you viewed.